Napoleon was out of place for his time. In Napoleon: A Life, Andrew Roberts catalogues the everyday behaviors that made Napoleon exceptional.

 The avalanche of praise he generally lavished on his troops was in sharp contrast to the acerbic tone he adopted towards generals, ambassadors, councillors, ministers and indeed his own family in private correspondence.
 ‘Severe to the officers,’ was his stated mantra, ‘kindly to the men.’

-- Napoleon was obsessed with details, and was capable of performing every job in the army (e.g. loading artillery).
-This coordination allowed him to field so many more soldiers than had ever been done before.
-He was the first to implement the corps system.
+Napoleon was obsessed with details and logistics, and was capable of performing every job in the army (e.g. loading artillery).
+His emphasis on the military supply chain allowed him to field many more soldiers than had ever been done before.
+He was also the first to implement the corps system, which allowed for subsections of the army to operate independently.

 He needed seven hours’ sleep in twenty-four, but he slept, as one secretary recalled, ‘in several short naps, broken at will during the night as in the day’.
 Since his bedroom was close to his study in all his palaces, he could be at work in his dressing-gown at any time of the day or night, with his secretaries on rotations to take dictation.

 He once told Méneval that after he had left Brienne he started to work sixteen hours a day and never stopped.
 Everything around Napoleon happened at a tremendous pace.
-Molé recalled him going from a Mass to a levée at Saint-Cloud in the summer of 1806, ‘walking fast, with an escort of foreign princes and … grand French dignitaries, who were out of breath in their efforts to keep up with him’.43 He hated wasting a minute of the day, and was constantly performing several tasks simultaneously.
-He loved taking long hot baths which, unusually for early nineteenth-century Europeans, he did most days, but during those one or two hours he would have newspapers or political writings read to him, as he also did when his valet shaved him, and sometimes during breakfast.
+Molé recalled him going from a Mass to a levée at Saint-Cloud in the summer of 1806, ‘walking fast, with an escort of foreign princes and … grand French dignitaries, who were out of breath in their efforts to keep up with him’.
+He hated wasting a minute of the day, and was constantly performing several tasks simultaneously.

 By direct decree Napoleon established a postal system, street lighting and cleaning, a coach service between Cairo and Alexandria, a mint and a rational tax system with lower impositions on the Egyptian fallaheen (peasantry) than the Mamluks’ extortionary demands.
 He also abolished feudalism, replacing it with rule by the diwans, set up a new French trading company, built modern plague hospitals and produced Egypt’s first printed books (in three languages).

-A common mistake Napoleon is associated with is the decision to march on Moscow.
-However, I can see how this was the rational decision at the time.
+A common mistake associated with Napoleon is the decision to march on Moscow.
+However, I can see how this was a rational action at the time.
+The French army reached Moscow well ahead of winter.
 It’s hard to fault Napoleon for not anticipating that the Russians would rather burn down their own capital than fight outside of Moscow.

 He claimed he could have stayed in the well-stocked city throughout the winter had it not been for the burning of Moscow, ‘an event on which I could not calculate, as there is not, I believe, a precedent for it in the history of the world.

-This is perhaps Napoleon’s most significant mistake.
-He was so insistent on harming the British, that he ignored the economic consequences the continental system.
-This caused substantial resentment amongst France’s allies.
+The Continental System is perhaps Napoleon’s most significant blunder.
+He was so insistent on harming the British, that he ignored the economic consequences of the system on France’s allies.
+This caused substantial resentment, and was a cause of the war with Russia.